-In “The Last Hurrah,” the fourth episode of TNT’s “Dallas,” Sue Ellen (Linda Gray) is behind her desk when J.R.
+In “The Last Hurrah,” a first-season “Dallas” episode, Sue Ellen (Linda Gray) is behind her desk when J.R.
 (Larry Hagman) knocks at the door.

 SUE ELLEN: J.R.?